mikaelsundell/automator/resources/AppStore/privacy-policy.md

 Got questions or concerns?
 Reach out to us at mikael.sundell@gmail.com.

-By using Automator, you agree to this policy.
+By using Jobman, you agree to this policy.